almostengr/robinsonservices/mainwebsite/docs/services/shed2.md

 ### Can a shed be placed it directly on the ground?

 This depends.
 Some sheds are not designed to be placed directly on the ground.
-These type of sheds require that you purchase an additional floor kit.
-The purpose of the floor kit is to keep the bottom of the shed from separating.
+These type of sheds usually require that you purchase a separate floor kit.
+The purpose of the floor kit is to keep the bottom of the shed from separating and deforming the shape of the shed

 In addition to the above, the ground that the shed is being placed on must be level.
 If the ground is not level, then you can experience problems with your shed, such as the doors